Anti-collision Technologies for Unmanned Aerial Vehicles: Recent Advances and Future Trends: Collision Avoidance Methods

 \subsubsection{Simulated Annealing Algorithm}

-Simulated annealing algorithm (SAA) has the characteristic of probabilistic jumping out of local optimum, which can accelerate the path planing. \cite{L_nonH_20} adopted simulated annealing algorithm to improve the global search efficiency and introduced random mutation operation on the basis of genetic algorithm to improve the population diversity. \cite{L_nonH_21} defined the detection search target problem as a TSP problem.
-SAA was used to obtain the approximate optimal solution in a short time, which can effectively guide UAV escaping from threat areas. \cite{L_nonH_22} studied flight path planning and delivery planning problems in the logistics delivery application of UAV, aiming to achieve the shortest delivery time for users.
-A UAV Flight Mission Scheduling Framework (UMSF) was proposed to optimize the target with local search strategy and simulated annealing algorithm.
-For the path planning problem of multiple UAVs, a new path planning method for UAV was proposed in \cite{L_nonH_23}, which considered three constraints of UAV number limitation, obstacle avoidance and area coverage.
-The flight area was decomposed into small targets, then K-means algorithm was applied to gather the target points, and SAA was adopted to get the optimal path under the largest area coverage, solving the path planning problem under multiple constraints.
+Simulated annealing algorithm (SAA) has the characteristic of probabilistic jumping out of local optimum, which can accelerate the path planing. \cite{L_nonH_20} adopted SAA to improve the global search efficiency and introduced random mutation operation on the basis of genetic algorithm to improve the population diversity. \cite{L_nonH_21} defined the detection search target problem as a TSP problem.
+SAA was used to obtain the approximate optimal solution in a short time, which can effectively guide UAV escaping from threat areas.
+For the path planning problem of multiple UAVs, a new path planning method for UAV was proposed in \cite{L_nonH_23}, which considered three constraints including the number of UAVs, obstacle avoidance and coverage area.
+The flight area was decomposed into small areas, then K-means algorithm was applied to gather the target points.
+Finally, SAA was adopted to get the optimal path under the largest coverage area, solving the path planning problem under multiple constraints.